 A level 3 survey will include all the aspects of a level 2 survey but at a much more thorough level, the surveyor alone will spend hours longer at the property compared to if they were conducting a level 2 survey.
 Not all level 3 building surveys are the same, but predominantly they will cover these main aspects when completed by a chartered surveyor, this includes:

 Since a level 3 survey is a much more extensive type of survey, a big difference compared to a level 2 survey is that it will cost you more money to have one conducted.
 Despite this, however, you will receive a much more thorough understanding of the current condition of the property.
-To find out how much your property valuation may cost, why not contact a member of our friendly team for an initial quote?
+To find out how much your property valuation may cost, why not contact a member of our friendly team or use our house survey calculator for an instant quote.

 What Type Of Building Survey Do I Need?